Port Arthur, Texas: Hurricane Humberto

 On September 13, 2007, Hurricane Humberto made landfall west of Port Arthur as a category 1 hurricane.
 The storm moved northeast across the Golden Triangle, causing widespread wind damage; however, most of the damage was relatively minor.
 An 84 mph wind gust was recorded at the Southeast Texas Regional Airport just northwest of the city.

 Tropical Storm Edouard

 On August 5, 2008, Tropical Storm Edouard made landfall just west of Port Arthur.
-The effects felt in the city were light; however, wind gusts up to 55 mi/h were recorded.
+The effects felt in the city were light, but wind gusts up to 55 mi/h were recorded.

 Hurricane Ike

 On September 13, 2008, Hurricane Ike made landfall on Galveston Island as a category 2 hurricane.
 Due to the storm's unusually large size, effects were widespread and were felt across much of Southeast Texas.
 Port Arthur sustained significant wind damage and many of the city's residents lost power.
 The Port Arthur seawall protected the city from the major flooding that surrounding cities experienced.